 How MyWallSt Works

 MyWallSt is incredibly simple.
 Each month, the service releases an article detailing one new stock pick.
 The recommendation comes with an investment thesis that explains why MyWallSt’s analysts think the company is poised for growth.
-It also includes an assessment of risks that are generally clear-eyed.
-For example, in recommending Etsy, the analysts noted that the company has faced friction with sellers in the recent past.
+It also includes a relatively clear-eyed assessment of risks.
+For example, in recommending Mastercard, the analysts noted that the company has repeatedly clashed with regulators.
 Each investment recommendation is only about a five-minute read.

 MyWallSt Additional Tools

 MyWallSt offers a few additional tools that are available for free.
-For one, you can create custom watchlists within the MyWallSt platform based on either the service’s recommendations or any stocks you want to add.
+The stock tracker tool lets you can create custom watchlists within MyWallSt based on either the service’s recommendations or any stocks you want to add.
 These watchlists aren’t all that functional, but they can be helpful if MyWallSt is the only investing platform you use.

 The service also offers a free investor education mobile app.
 This includes more than 40 lessons that you can progress through to introduce you to the stock market and principles of investing.
 If you’re considering MyWallSt as a first-time investor, the education app is an excellent complement to the recommendation service.